List of Sekirei characters: Hayato Mikogami

-Hayato Mikogami (御子上 隼人, Mikogami Hayato) is a 15-year-old Ashikabi controlling the southern part of the city.
+Hayato Mikogami (御子上 隼人, Mikogami Hayato), the son of a mother who runs a large agency, is a 15-year-old Ashikabi controlling the southern part of the city.
+Until he met Mutsu (Sekirei #05, who became his first Sekirei), he was, while scholastically extremely advanced, emotionally a very lonely boy who had no interest in making friends with boys his own age.
 He is one of the more complex characters, with his personality being fairly different with each of his appearances.
-In his first appearance, he seemed to be very cruel, only caring about "winging" Kusano and calling Yomi useless, whereas in his second appearance he seemed easygoing and carefree.
+In his first appearance, he seemed to be very cruel, only caring about "winging" Kusano and calling Yomi useless after her termination, whereas in his second appearance he seemed easygoing and carefree.
 Like Tsukiumi, Mikogami also strongly follows the rules for the Sekirei Plan.
-He appeared with his Sekirei and chased off Uzume when she attempted to take the Jinki Minato won in the third match of the Third Stage.
+Even though he does not personally like Minato for his Sekirei having terminated some of Mikogami's, he appeared with his Sekirei and chased off Uzume when she attempted to take the Jinki Minato won in the third match of the Third Stage.
 He made no attempt to take it from Minato either, stating that he will take it in a fair match.
+He enjoys the Sekirei Project for the game which Hiroto Minaka has made it, and when Higa sends his Sekirei to attack Izumo Inn he lectures Higa about his "grown-up" attitude; surprisingly, Higa listens and withdraws both himself and his remaining Sekirei from the fight (even though he does not like being lectured by a 13-year-old, referring to Mikogami as a "brat").
 He seems to be a collector of rare items, like getting rare-ability Sekirei and getting all excited when the Jinki were called extremely valuable.
 He also shows that while he likes collecting Sekirei, he hates losing them, as when they are terminated they leave him, making him lonely, claiming that having Sekirei by his side is far more interesting than other humans.
 To that purpose, he states that his wish is to bring back #43 and #38, and make all the terminated Sekirei his.
+After the Game ends, he embarks on a world-wide journey with his Sekirei to learn more about them and discover more of their artifacts; he also seems to be on better terms with Minato, who understands that Mikogami, in his own way, loves his Sekirei.